CORE TENANTS including our Statement of Faith

 The Christian Walk

-We believe that we are called with a holy calling, to walk not after the flesh, but after the Spirit, and so to live in the power of the indwelling Spirit that we will not fulfill the lust of the flesh.
-But the flesh with its fallen, Adamic nature, which in this life is never eradicated, being with us to the end of our earthly pilgrimage, needs to be kept by the Spirit constantly in subjection to Christ, or it will surely manifest its presence in our lives to the dishonor of our Lord (Rom.
+We believe that every believer is called to walk not after the flesh, but after the Spirit, and so to live in the power of the indwelling Holy Spirit.
+But the flesh with its fallen nature, must be kept in constant subjection to the Holy Spirit by us.
+If our daily posture is to submit to the Holy Spirit’s redemptive work in our life, we believe every believer has the capacity to change the world around them by becoming more like Jesus in behavior, attitude, and in deed.
+(Rom.
 6:11–13; 8:2, 4, 12–13; Gal.
 5:16–23; Eph.
 4:22–24; Col. 2:1–10; 1 Pet.
 1:14–16; 1 John 1:4–7; 3:5–9).

 The Great Commission

-We believe that it is the explicit message of our Lord Jesus Christ to those whom He has saved that they are sent forth by Him into the world even as He was sent forth of His Father into the world.
-We believe that, after they are saved, they are divinely reckoned to be related to this world as strangers and pilgrims, ambassadors and witnesses, and that their primary purpose in life should be to make Christ known to the whole world (Matt.
+We believe that the message of our Lord Jesus Christ to those who He saves is that we are sent by Him into the world even as He was sent by His Father into the world.
+We believe that, after we are saved, our primary purpose in life should be to make Christ known to the whole world.
+We believe this is accomplished by our subjection to the revelation of the Holy Spirit, so that we are able to know HOW to speak, act, serve, and love the lost world around us, as Jesus did on the earth, so that they come to desire that which is in us and gives us the power to live the Christian life with joy.
+(Matt.
 28:18–19; Mark 16:15; John 17:18;Acts 1:8; 2 Cor.
 5:18–20; 1 Pet.
 1:17; 2:11).

 The Second Coming of Christ